Make Works

 Budgets help you to manage project income and expenditure.
 Alongside a project cash flow and your books, budgets are a critical tool to plan and manage your project and keep the financial side of things real.

-Email noel@fablabbcn.org from Fab Lab Barcelona at IAAC to explain your needs and you'll receive an assessment on how we could be able to support your needs.
+Email noel@fablabbcn.org from at to explain your needs and you'll receive an assessment on how we could be able to support your needs.